soanagno/cleanplot/README.md

 # cleanplot
-A clean Python template for plotting clean figures with scientific publishing strandards, using matplotlib/seaborn.
+A clean Python template for plotting custom figures with scientific publishing strandards, using matplotlib/seaborn.

 Example fig: